BlueBrain/HighFive/README.md

 **Note:** Unit tests require Boost.
 In case it's unavailable you may use `-DHIGHFIVE_USE_BOOST=OFF`.
 HighFive with disable support for Boost types as well as unit tests (though most examples will build).

+### Code formatting
+If you want to propose pull requests to this project, do not forget to format code with clang-format version 12.
+The .clang-format is at the root of the git repository.

 # Funding & Acknowledgment